How a Piano is Made

 Finished at Last!

 When voicing is finished, the piano is given a complete inspection.
 If the relationship between the keyboard and the action is satisfactory, the music desk is installed, and a detailed check for dirt and blemishes is performed.
 The piano is finally complete.
-Pianos destined for customers in Japan are wrapped in heavy padded blankets (futons).
-Instruments for overseas customers are shipped by ocean freight and can take over two weeks to reach their destination.
-Consequently, they are wrapped in moisture-proof plastic film and sealed in vinyl before being shipped.
+Pianos destined for customers in Japan are wrapped in heavy padded blankets (futons), and instruments for overseas customers which are shipped by ocean freight are wrapped in moisture-proof plastic film and sealed in vinyl after legs are removed.